Brunei's Crown Prince visits Changi Naval Base

-SINGAPORE - Brunei's Crown Prince Al-Muhtadee Billah visited the Changi Naval Base on Friday (Aug 5) as part of his official visit to Singapore.
+Brunei's Crown Prince Al-Muhta-dee Billah visited the Changi Naval Base yesterday as part of his official visit to Singapore.

 During the visit, the Crown Prince - who was hosted by Senior Minister of State for Defence Zaqy Mohamad - sailed on the Republic of Singapore Navy's littoral mission vessel RSS Sovereignty.

-In a media release, the Ministry of Defence said Crown Prince Billah was briefed on the operational roles and capabilities of the vessels.
+In a media release, the Ministry of Defence said he was briefed on the operational roles and capabilities of the vessels.

-The navy also demonstrated how it worked with other agencies such as the Maritime and Port Authority of Singapore and the Singapore Civil Defence Force to tackle security threats and incidents in the Republic's waters.
+The navy demonstrated how it worked with agencies such as the Maritime and Port Authority of Singapore and Singapore Civil Defence Force to tackle security threats in the Republic's waters.

 Present during the visit were Brunei's Minister at the Prime Minister's Office and Minister of Finance and Economy II Amin Liew Abdullah, Minister of Education Romaizah Salleh and Deputy Minister at the Prime Minister's Office Riza Yunos.